Yuchen413/CertPhash/README.md

 ### PyPhotoDNA setup
 We follow the [repo](https://github.com/jankais3r/pyPhotoDNA) to set up the PhotoDNA model.
 To set up this model, you will have to
 1) Run `install.bat` if you are on Windows, or `install.sh` if you are on a Mac or Linux.
-Then you should get a file with suffix `.dll`
+Then you should have a file with suffix `.dll` which is the PhotoDNA.
 2) (You can skip this step at this time) Once the setup is complete, you can run `WINEDEBUG=-all wine64 python-3.9.12-embed-amd64/python.exe get_photodna_hash.py` to generate hashes.

 ### PDQ setup